 Homemade Baby Food Recipes: Pear PureeThis post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This recipe is one of Layla’s absolute favorites.
+This baby food recipe is one of Layla’s absolute favorites.
 Initially, I think the texture of pear weirded her out (because it’s very different from avocado and sweet potato), but once she got used to it she couldn’t get enough.
 Pear mixed with oatmeal is a sure thing in our house.
 A little trick: I mix pear with green beans (or other green veggies she might not like) to help get her used to them, and she gobbles it up!